trek-view/basecamp/_posts/2021-12-10-underwater-gps-seawater.md

 **A DIY science experiment to examine GPS signal loss underwater.**

-[Previously I've talked about GPS underwater, or lack of it](/blog/2020/underwater-google-street-view.md), and setups for capturing GPS when scuba-diving.
+[Previously I've talked about GPS underwater, or lack of it](/blog/2020/underwater-google-street-view), and setups for capturing GPS when scuba-diving.

-I was recently snorkeling, with the camera no more than a few centimeters below the ocean surface.

-Using a swim buoy carrying a GPS was cumbersome, and a lot less accurate because the buoy has to be moved away from the camera to ensure it doesn't enter the shot.
+I was recently snorkeling with the camera no more than a few centimeters below the ocean surface.
+Using a swim buoy with a GPS was cumbersome and fairly inaccurate because the buoy has to be moved away from the camera to ensure it didn't enter the shot.

 I wanted to see how deep the camera could be submerged before losing a stable GPS lock whilst snorkeling... and potentially free-diving.

 ## The fundamentals

-When electromagnetic waves impinge upon a conductive material, currents are induced on and inside (If it has a finite conductivity) of the material that work against the incident electromagnetic wave.
+When electromagnetic waves impinge upon a conductive material, currents are induced on and inside of the material that work against the incident electromagnetic wave.

 This causes an attenuation of the wave as it travels through the material.
 There is also a power loss going into the material due to reflection.
 Going from one medium to another of a different conductivity, permittivity, and/or permeability causes some of the wave to be reflected back.